contiv/auth_proxy/README.md

 and running a full `netmaster` binary and all of its dependencies plus creating the necessary networks, tenants, etc. to get realistic responses from it.

-For a complete e2e setup involving proxy+UI+netmaster, see contiv/install.
+For a complete e2e setup involving auth_proxy + UI + netmaster, please see [contiv/install](https://github.com/contiv/install).

 ## Local Development